Mona Susan Power: Early life

 Power was born in Chicago, Illinois, and is a Yantonai Dakota enrolled citizen of the Standing Rock Sioux Tribe of North & South Dakota.
 Her mother, Susan Kelly Power, Gathering of Stormclouds Woman (Standing Rock Dakota, 1925–2022), was an activist who helped found the American Indian Center of Chicago.
-Susan's mother, Mona's grandmother, Josephine Gates Kelly was three-term tribal chairperson for the Stand Rock Sioux Tribe.
-Mona's great-grandmother was Nellie Two Bear Gates.
+Mona's grandmother, Josephine Gates Kelly, was three-term tribal chairperson for the Stand Rock Sioux Tribe.
+Mona's great-grandmother was bead artist Nellie Two Bear Gates.
 She is a descendant of Sioux Chief Mato Nupa (Two Bears).

-Power's father, Carleton Gilmore Power, a Euro-American from New England, worked in publishing as a salesman.
-One of his great-great-grandfathers was governor of New Hampshire.
-She heard stories that inspired her imagination from both sides.
+Power's father, Carleton Gilmore Power, a European-American from New England, worked in publishing as a salesman.
+One of his great-great-grandfathers was Governor of New Hampshire.

 Education

-Power attended Chicago schools, then earned her bachelor's degree from Harvard University and a JD from Harvard Law School.
+Power earned her bachelor's degree from Harvard University and a JD from Harvard Law School.

-In 1992 she entered the MFA program at the Iowa Writers' Workshop.
+In 1992 she received an MFA from the Iowa Writers' Workshop.

-Writing career

-After a short career in law, Power decided to become a writer.
-She worked as a technical writer and editor, reserving her creative writing for off hours.
+Career

-Her 1994 debut novel, The Grass Dancer, has a complex plot about four generations of Native Americans, with action stretching from 1864 to 1986.
+Power's 1994 debut novel, The Grass Dancer, follows four generations of Native Americans, with the plot stretching from 1864 to 1986.
+She released the collection Roofwalker in 2002 and the novel Sacred Wilderness in 2014.
+Power's novel A Council of Dolls was released in 2023.

-Power has written several other books as well.
-Her short fiction has been published in the Atlantic Monthly, The Paris Review, Voice Literary Supplement, Ploughshares, Story, and The Best American Short Stories 1993.
-She teaches at Hamline University in Saint Paul, Minnesota.

-Power's most recent novel, A Council of Dolls, was released in 2023.
 The novel was longlisted for the National Book Award for Fiction.

+Her short fiction has been published in The Atlantic, The Paris Review, Voice Literary Supplement, Ploughshares, Story, and The Best American Short Stories 1993.

+She is a professor emeritus at Hamline University in Saint Paul, Minnesota.

 Honors and awards

 The Grass Dancer won the 1995 PEN/Hemingway Award for Debut Novel.

-Powers won a United States Artists Fellowship.
+Powers won a United States Artists Fellowship in 2006.

+In 2024, A Council of Dolls won a Minnesota Book Award in the Novel & Short Story category.